These delicious Christmas pudding cookies are loaded with yummy chocolate and would be perfect for a cookie exchange or bake sale!

 I also really love my cookie scoops; it totally makes the whole process so much easier.

-To make the peppermint topping, I crushed peppermints while they were inside a Ziplock bag.
+To make the peppermint topping, I crushed peppermints while they were inside a Ziploc bag.
 I used a mini hammer because a rolling pin just doesn’t work well with these guys.

 If you have leftover peppermint shards, make peppermint marshmallow hot chocolate sticks.
 They are delicious!